LeviLovie/neocurl/README.md

 #### Runs

-- `run(name, Option<amount>)`: Run a definition by name.
-Optional amount specifies the amount of subsequent calls, default is 1.
+- `run(name, Option<amount>, Option<progress>)`: Run a definition by `name`.
+Optional `amount` specifies the amount of subsequent calls, default is 1.
+And optional `progress` specifies whether to draw a progress bar.
-- `run_async(names, Option<amount>, Option<delay>)`: Run a definitions specified in the names table (Ex. `{"run1", "run2"}`).
+- `run_async(names, Option<amount>, Option<progress>, Option<delay>)`: Run a definitions specified in the names table (Ex. `{"run1", "run2"}`).
 Optional `amount` specifies the amount of subsequent calls, default is 1.
 Optional `delay` specifies delay between async calls in milliseconds, default is 100ms (if set too low, unexpected behaivor might occur as the amount of threads is not limited).
+And optional `progress` specifies whether to draw a progress bar.

 ### Requests